WheelerLab/Pop-ex-pred/README.md

 Fast-Enloc pipeline for colocalization (Elyse and Isabelle).

 ### Step 1: Clone the S-PrediXcan repository to your workspace/
+To clone the repository into your workspace, run the following in

 `git clone https://github.com/hakyimlab/MetaXcan.git`

 S-PrediXcan is an extension of PrediXcan that takes GWAS Summary Statistics and gene expression prediction models to make PrediXcan-level associations.